nymous/role-bot/README.md

 ## Configuration

-Run `node setup.js` to initialize your `.env` file or create it yourself to these specs:
+Run `npm run setup-env` to initialize your `.env` file or create it yourself to these specs:

 ```
 BOT_TOKEN=XXX